These are some of the questions we are often asked. However, if you have any other questions, our reception staff will

 How much does it cost?

 Since our practitioners are all independent, they set their own fees.
-Our current fee list (and general terms and conditions) for appointments is shown here:
+Their current appointment and consultation fees are shown in the link below:

 If you require any further information on fees prior to booking an appointment, please contact a member of our reception staff.